Top 10 Parks for Every Occasion in Minneapolis

 If you’re in search of a cool winter adventure, explore the hot spot of winter fun — Theodore Wirth Park, with acres of city forest and trails.
 Follow your “Bold North” mantra to get out and embrace the outdoors.
 Try out cross-country skiing or snowboarding (lessons and rentals available) or snowshoe trails.
 Revert to your inner child and go tubing or sledding.
 Enjoy being in nature with a woodsy backdrop, and then look up and catch a birds-eye views of the downtown skyline.
 Indoor winter fun won’t disappoint either, with Wirth Chalet for tasty morsels, adult beverages, fireplaces to warm up, and cozy spots for conversation.

-Perfect for a historical walk in the park: Mill Ruins Park and Stone Arch Bridge
+Perfect for a historical walk in the park

 At Mill Ruins Park, the city’s birthplace, you’ll see historic walls of flour mills and discover 1800s Minneapolis as the world’s powerhouse flour producer near Saint Anthony Falls.
 At historic Stone Arch Bridge, you can walk the length of this stone marvel before staking out a prime viewing spot to ooh and aah over the stunning view of the downtown skyline.
 Afterward, head to nearby Main Street and Nicollet Island eateries and pubs.